nbeaver/chromaprint-playlists/readme.rst

 so relying on SHA1 hashes or other byte-level checksums causes the opposite problem (false negatives).

+The combination of track title, artist, and album is usually unique, but many songs are released on multiple different albums and artist metadata can also vary, so this can cause either false positives or false negatives.

+Fortunately, `acoustic fingerprints`_ provide an identifier that does not depend on metadata and is robust against change of format.
-Fortunately, `acoustic fingerprints`_ provide a format-independent identifier, and the Chromaprint algorithm has an open-source implementation which is in widespread use by the MusicBrainz/AcoustID project.
+The Chromaprint algorithm has an open-source implementation which is in widespread use by the MusicBrainz/AcoustID project.

 https://acoustid.org/chromaprint

-A Chromaprint is a list of signed 32-bit integers (encoded as Base64 to save characters). so determining if a song is the same (or close enough) becomes much easier.
+A Chromaprint is a list of signed 32-bit integers (encoded as Base64 to save characters) so determining if a song is the same (or close enough) becomes much easier.